-Executive decision making powers
+Executive decision-making powers

 - 5. The ISC will develop and implement the Fund's investment manager structure.
 The investment manager structure must be consistent with the overall asset allocation decided by the Trustee. - 6.
-The ISC may terminate the appointment of an investment manager (subject to the approval of the Trustee board), provided that the portfolio managed by that investment manager shall either be passed to the Fund's index-tracking investment provider or (directly or via the index-tracking investment provider or a transition manager) to a new investment manager appointed under 7 below. - 7.
+The ISC may terminate the appointment of an investment manager (subject to the approval of the Trustee board). - 7.
 The ISC may appoint new investment managers or providers (subject to the approval of the Trustee board), provided the appointment is consistent with the Fund's overall asset allocation strategy as determined by the Trustee board and the investment manager structure as referred to in 1 above. - 8.
 The ISC may appoint a transition manager (subject to the approval of the Trustee board) to manage any transition involved with changes which it approves under 5, 6 or 7 above. - 9.
 The ISC may (having taken investment and legal advice) agree minor alterations to the agreements with any investment manager or provider or custodian, if those alterations do not affect the Fund's overall investment strategy as determined by the Trustee board and the investment manager structure as referred to in 5 above. - 10.
-The ISC may move assets or cash between investment managers and providers in order to re-balance the Fund's overall asset allocation more closely to the Fund's strategic asset allocation benchmark and may (having taken advice) approve any instructions or other necessary documentation (including any appropriate advance trading indemnity) in connection with such re-balancing.
+The ISC may move assets or cash between investment managers and providers in order to re-balance the Fund's overall asset allocation more closely to the Fund's strategic asset allocation benchmark and may (having taken advice) approve any instructions or other necessary documentation (including any appropriate advance trading indemnity) in connection with such rebalancing.
 Any such instructions or documentation shall be signed by any two directors of the Trustee. - 11.
 The ISC may determine how any cashflows into or out of the Fund's invested assets are to be allocated between the investment managers and providers, in accordance with the Fund's overall investment strategy. - 12.
 The ISC may (having taken investment and legal advice) agree the terms of the investment management or other agreements and any ancillary documentation with any manager, provider or transition manager appointed under 7 or 8 above or in connection with any re-balancing referred to above.
 Any such agreement or document shall be signed on behalf of the Trustee by two directors of the Trustee. - 13.
 The Trustee board may from time to time delegate to the ISC such of their duties and discretions as they may consider appropriate on such terms and conditions as the Trustee may decide. - 14.
-The ISC will report to the Trustee any decisions made under its executive decision making powers. - 15.
+The ISC will report to the Trustee any decisions made under its executive decision-making powers. - 15.
 Nothing in this document will prevent the ISC from referring any of the above executive decisions back to the Trustee board if the ISC decides that it is appropriate to do so.